kenny1har/simple-php-activerecord/README.md

 =============
 PHP PDO active record.
 Simple, low memory and fast for those who wants high performance ORM / Active Record.

+No configuration file.
+There is no association, aggregation support.
+Please use the get($pk) function for the reference object.
-JOIN, GROUP BY, complex WHERE use the execute() function.
+JOIN, GROUP BY, complex WHERE, please use the execute($sql) function.

+query($sql) is almost the same as execute($sql), except query($sql) will map the result to the object while the execute($sql) will return PDOStatement object.

 The returned object for where(), query(), execute() is PDOStatement, please refer to the PHP help page : http://sg2.php.net/manual/en/class.pdostatement.php